Skip to main content

 Note

 When setting up your Snowflake account with key-pair authentication (rather than a password), make sure to generate an unencrypted private key (LiveRamp does not support encrypted private keys).
+Once the key has been generated, assign the key pair to the Snowflake user in Snowflake.
+For more information, see Snowflake's instructions.

 Create a Role for LiveRamp in Snowflake